ComputeCanada/software-stack/doc/easybuild.md

 ### Fixing the loader and runpath

 As a design decision, we are typically not setting `LD_LIBRARY_PATH` in software modules.
-Instead, our compilers ensure that the correct Nix loader ("ELF interpreter") is used by the binaries and therefore locates appropriate OS libraries.
+Instead, our compilers ensure that the correct Gentoo loader ("ELF interpreter") is used by the binaries and therefore locates appropriate OS libraries.
 This works well for things that we compile ourselves.
 However, for software that is installed in a binary form, and for some compiled software, it